 Patron saint of: Mercy, World Youth Day, and those seeking Christ’s forgiveness

-A Polish nun who received visions of Jesus, St. Faustina was instrumental in spreading the message of Divine Mercy.
-Her diary, Divine Mercy in My Soul, has touched millions.
+A Polish nun who received powerful visions of Jesus, St. Faustina was chosen by Christ to spread the message of Divine Mercy.
+Her diary, Divine Mercy in My Soul, has touched millions around the world with its message of God’s unfathomable love.

 These saints, among many others, remind us that holiness is possible in every walk of life.
 Whether through leadership, service, scholarship, or simple acts of love, they each reflected God’s grace in unique ways.